Levy and security

 The levy amount will not change, even if the security increases in that 12-month period.

 The costs used in calculating the security amount are:

-For example, the costs that would be incurred by the NTG should it have to step in and do the work itself.
+For example, the costs that would be incurred by the NT Government if it has to step in and do the work itself.

 This results in rates that are higher than those that the mining operator would incur if they had done the work themselves.